openstreetmap/id-tagging-schema/README.md

 # iD Tagging Schema

 This is the directory of OpenStreetMap tagging data used by the [iD editor](https://github.com/openstreetmap/iD).
 It includes presets, fields, deprecations, and more.
-This records various information about OpenStreetMap tagging, in a format for easy use by editors.
+This records various information about OpenStreetMap tagging, in a machine-readable format for easy use by editor software.

 ## Participate!